Biology Major, B.A.

 5

-At least two courses in the major must have a laboratory (not including BIOL 101L or BIOL 105L).
+At least one course in the major must have a laboratory (not including BIOL 101L or BIOL 105L).
 BIOL 395 counts as a laboratory course for students entering in Fall 2022 or later.
 Other laboratory courses include all of the Organismal Structure and Diversity courses listed below, any course with an "L" designation (except BIOL 253/L, which does not count as an elective in the major), and the following courses: BIOL 255H, BIOL 256, BIOL 459, BIOL 461, BIOL 463, BIOL 526H, BIOL 535, BIOL 562, and BIOL 563.

 Organismal Structure and Diversity Course List